2024 Draft Business Plan

 A Draft 2024 Business Plan was issued February 09, 2024, with a 60-day public comment period that will run through April 09, 2024.
 The 2024 Business Plan will be considered by the Authority Board of Directors on Wednesday, April 11, 2024.

 Message From the CEO

-- The Authority is making meaningful progress in three key areas: Central Valley construction, right-of-way and environmental review.
+- The Authority is making meaningful progress toward operations with advancements in construction, design for project extensions, procurement of trainsets, and more.

 - The Authority remains committed to building a modern, electrified high-speed rail system that meets the state’s climate and sustainability goals.

 “To put all of this in perspective, this project in California is the most ambitious rail project in the entire Western hemisphere.
 It’s expected to carry 31 million passengers a year, will be 100 percent powered by renewable energy, and, once again, this project is about jobs.
 It’s already created 12,000 good-paying union construction jobs, with thousands more to come.”